Cirrus Vision SF50 To Add Garmin Autoland

 Key Takeaways:

-• Cirrus Aircraft announced the integration of Garmin's Autoland feature, named "Safe Return," into its SF50 Vision Jet, coinciding with Garmin's general Autoland reveal.
+• Cirrus Aircraft has integrated Garmin's Autoland feature, branded as "Safe Return," into its SF50 Vision Jet.

-• "Safe Return" serves as an additional safety measure, complementing the Vision Jet's existing whole-airplane-recovery parachute system.
+• "Safe Return" functions as an additional safety layer, complementing the Vision Jet's existing whole-airplane-recovery parachute system.

 See a mistake?
 Contact us.